d-thomson/d-thomson.github.io/topics/databases.md

 # Databases

 ## Introduction
 A database is an organized collection of data stored in a file or management system.
-A database could be as simple as a text file with a list of names.
-Or it could be as complex as a large, relational database management system, complete with in-built tools to help you maintain the data.
-In this lesson, we will be focusing on Database Management Systems and SQL.
+A database could be as simple as a delimited flat file or it could be as complex as a large relational database management system with built in tools, functions and more to help you maintain the data.
+In this lesson, we will be focusing on on learning SQL.

-A Database Management System (DBMS), is a software program that enables the creation and management of databases.
-Generally, these databases will be more complex than the text file/spreadsheet example in the previous lesson.
-In fact, most of today's database systems are referred to as a Relational Database Management System (RDBMS), because of their ability to store related data across multiple tables.

 Data is retrieved, modified or created from a database using a domain specific langauge called SQL, or Structure Query Language.
 It is particularly useful in handling structured data where there are relations between different entities/variables of the data.

 ## Tutorial
 To interact with a database, we need to learn SQL.
 This tutorial will cover the basics of SQL.